 sharing perspectives with others facing similar challenges; and

 developing and practicing their pitches.

-Top Gun identifies high potential entrepreneurs in Maine through a competitive application process in November and December.
-In January they are matched with mentors who help guide them as they continue to develop their innovative products, business models and companies.
-The classes of six to 12 entrepreneurs in each location convene about every other Wednesday night (plus an intensive Saturday) for networking and mentor meetings over dinner.
-Sessions can include opportunites for pitch practice, brief presentations by experienced entrepreneurs, and lively discussions about such diverse topics as salesmanship, bootstrapping, hiring, firing and legal issues.
+Top Gun identifies high potential entrepreneurs in Maine through a competitive application process in January.
+In February they are matched with mentors who help guide them as they continue to develop their innovative products, business models, and companies.
+The classes of six to 12 entrepreneurs in each location will convene weekly for networking, workshopping and mentor meetings over dinner.
+Sessions can include opportunities for pitch practice, brief presentations by experienced entrepreneurs, and lively discussions about such diverse topics as salesmanship, bootstrapping, hiring, firing and legal issues.

 The program concludes by bringing together a statewide community of 300 to celebrate and encourage these high potential entrepreneurial teams at the Top Gun Showcase.
-Entrepreneurs give a five minute pitch in front of panelists, which may include potential investors, business leaders, and the press.
-Particpants get to engage in the experience of promoting their business to a relevant and appreciative audience.
+10 entrepreneurs are selected through a round of semi-finals in each location to give a five-minute pitch in front of panelists (which may include potential investors, business leaders, and the press).
+Participants get to engage in the experience of promoting their business to a relevant and appreciative audience.

 Is Top Gun right for you?

 Previous participants have included technology companies (such as apps, cleantech, and specialty materials), innovative food companies (such as mass market mead, artisanal chocolate and spelt bagels), as well as service companies with a unique twist.
 What binds them together are high aspirations to achieve growth through innovation.

 Of the 200+ companies that have been through Top Gun since 2009, 40% were already generating revenue, at an annual rate of up to $1 million.
 Most of the rest were in product and business model development, with a handful still in research or in the product and business model definition stage.